Generic Name: butorphanol (byoo-TOR-fan-ahl)

 Butorphanol solution is used for:

-Relieving headache or pain due to surgery or other causes.
+Treating or preventing moderate to severe pain due to surgery, labor, or other causes.
 It may also be used for other conditions as determined by your doctor.

 Butorphanol solution is a narcotic analgesic.
-It works in certain areas of the brain and nervous system to decrease pain.
+It works by blocking certain nerve stimulation that causes pain.

 Do NOT use butorphanol solution if:

-- you are allergic to any ingredient in butorphanol solution, including the preservative benzethonium chloride
+- you are allergic to any ingredient in butorphanol solution

 - you are dependent on narcotic pain relievers